uditkarode/drytype/README.md

 String.union(Number).validate(10); // { success: true }
 ```

+`union` also takes a second parameter called fromError, which is used when both
+checks fail.
+If this is set to 0 or undefined, the default error will be used.
+If this is set to 1, the custom error from the DryType on the left will be used,
+if any.
+Any other value will make it use the custom error from the DryType on
+the right, if any.

 `intersect` is the same as TypeScript `&`. `A.intersect(B)` returns a new
 DryType, which now checks if both A and B succeed.
 For example,